DSH-codes/Code-bits-/README.md

 # A collection of useful code snippets that I have written independently, without assistance from others or AI

-## Here you find:
+## Here you will find:

-Flatten: A function that flattens lists, regardless of how deeply nested they are
+**Flatten**: A function that flattens lists regardless of their depth of nesting